cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 below, let p be the order of the corresponding elliptic curve group used for ECDSA.
 For example, for P-256, p = 115792089210356248762697446949407573529996955224135760342422259061068512044369.

+This section assumes a context value `ctx` has been configured or otherwise chosen by the application.

 ## BlindPublicKey and UnblindPublicKey

 BlindPublicKey multiplies the public key pkS by an augmented private key bk yielding a